-With Halloween around the corner, what more appropriate topic for the Garden Designers Roundtable to tackle than darkness?
+With Halloween around the corner, what more appropriate topic to tackle than darkness?
 Specifically, dark and black foliage.

 Black is dramatic.
 Unexpected.
 It’s all about contrast – between dark and light, living and dead.
 Like a glittered Day of the Dead skeleton, there’s a playfulness there, along with a somber dignity.
 Darkness in the garden must be used with intention, because whether you’re using it well or poorly, it will be noticed.